-1 Project Name Emergency Subsistence Payments/Homeless Prevention and Diversion Efforts Target Area City Wide Goals Supported Ending and Preventing Homelessness Needs Addressed Homeless and Special Needs Funding CDBG: \$880,000 Description CDBG funds will be utilized for temporary emergency housing assistance, housing navigation, and operational support for homeless prevention and diversion efforts.
-Temporary emergency housing assistance includes: rent assistance, mortgage payments, non-City utilities, and other homeless or eviction prevention-type assistance as approved by the City of Fargo, for an allowable time period designated by HUD.
+1 Project Name Emergency Subsistence Payments/Homeless Prevention and Diversion Efforts Target Area City Wide Goals Supported Ending and Preventing Homelessness Needs Addressed Homeless and Special Needs Funding CDBG: \$880,000 Description CDBG funds will be utilized for rent assistance, mortgage payments, non-City utilities, security deposits, and other homeless or eviction prevention-type assistance as approved by the City of Fargo, for an allowable time period designated by HUD.
 Emergency payments will be made directly to the provider of items or services on behalf of an individual or household.
+Additionally, funds will be used for operational support to administer homeless prevention and diversion-related efforts.
 Project partners are identified as: SouthEastern North Dakota Community Action Agency (SENDCAA) Presentation Partners in Housing National Objective: Low-Mod Clientele Benefit [24 CFR Part 570.208(a)(2)].
 CDBG Matrix Code: 05Q Subsistence Payments.
 Eligibility 24 CFR 570.207(b)(4).
 CDBG Matrix Code: 03T Operating Costs of Homeless/Aids Patient Programs.
 Eligibility 24 CFR Part 570.201(e) Several people have been impacted by the COVID-19 pandemic, particularly those who have low income.
 Many jobs were lost and, in some cases, housing was lost.
 Keeping people housed, rapidly rehousing, or housing people who are currently homeless instantly provides a safe place for quarantine isolation and social distancing.
 Ultimately, this response reduces the spread of COVID-19 and keeps the community's hospitals from being inundated.
-Target Date 4/30/2022 Estimate the number and type of families that will benefit from the proposed activities Approximately 1,300 individuals who are considered to be homeless or are at risk of becoming homeless will benefit from the proposed activity.
+Target Date 4/30/2022